 Safety Plan for Youth and Children from our Partners at Legal Counsel for Youth and Children

 This safety plan is meant to aid families in preparing for the potential detainment or deportation of parents with children (children with or without status):

 National Immigration Law Center Pamphlet: Know Your Rights at Home and At Work

 This pamphlet by the NILC in English and Spanish explains what community member rights are in regard to immigration raids, interactions with immigration officials, and more.
 Access the pamphlet in the languages below:

 The American Civil Liberties Union created a very helpful pamphlet that addresses what rights you have when you are stopped, questioned, arrested, or searched by law enforcement officers.
 The booklet is for citizens and non-citizens, with information for non-citizens in a separate section.
 Please note that while this booklet is informative and accurate, it is not a substitute for legal advice.
 We've included links to this downloadable pamphlet in several languages below:

 How to Protect Yourself from Immigration Raids

-The following brochure outlines how you and protect yourself if you are arrested or detained by the US Government.
+The following brochure by CASA outlines how to protect yourself if you are arrested or detained by the US Government.
 Remember that if you are arrested it is your right to refuse to answer any questions.
-Do not lie; say nothing or say "I need to speak to my lawyer."
+Do not lie - instead, say nothing or say "I need to speak to my lawyer."